 This is the point before any failures occur and before plans get changed.

 Have you been there before?

 At some point, you will find yourself exhausted and out of motivation.
 Everyone gets run down at some point or another.
-For some people it takes a few weeks and for others, it make take years.
+For some people, it takes a few weeks and for others, it may take years.
 This is what makes all of us human and it’s also what separates the successful entrepreneurs from the majority that go out of business in just a few years.

 The casualties in entrepreneurship allow circumstances to define them and become victims to their own limiting beliefs.
 They take themselves out of the game before they ever step foot on the field.
 That powerful, negative inner voice can be the loudest one that you ever hear if you allow it to.
 The illusion is that you have no control over your circumstances, but the reality is that you do.

 Can you think of the main difference between the two groups of people?

 The shocking truth is that there isn’t a tangible difference between the two.
 Anyone who ends up a failure has the ability to be a success and this includes you.
 It doesn’t matter what I think or what your friends or family think.
 The only opinion that really matters is the one that you hold about yourself.